Orange-Cyberdefense/bof/docs/man/user.rst

 .. figure:: images/bof_levels.png

-.. warning:: **Please note that targeting BMS systems can have a severe impact
-	     on buildings and people and that BOF must be used carefully.**
+.. warning:: **Please note that targeting industrial systems can have a severe impact on people, industrial operations and buildings and that BOF must be used carefully.**

 Interface with Scapy
 --------------------